Intake, Assessment, & Determination Summary

 The physical examination must be completed by a licensed physician, an Advanced Practice Nurse, or a Physician Assistant.
-The assessment must also be current within 30 calendar days prior to the date recorded on the DDPAS-2, Part II.
+The assessment must be current within one year prior to the date recorded on the DDPAS-2, Part II.
 The physical examination must address the individual's current and past health issues.

 The physical examination must include diagnoses of the individual's physical condition and include a review of the following components:

 - Lymph Nodes

 - Musculoskeletal System

 - Neurological System

 For persons with epilepsy and cerebral palsy, the physical examination must address the basis for the diagnoses.